 A Bit About Me

-Growing up near the ocean, I knew that I wanted to study marine biology when I began my undergraduate degree at Dalhousie University.
-Over time, however, I became passionate about the field of science journalism.
-After
+Growing up near the ocean, I knew that I wanted to study marine biology when I began my undergraduate

 Wild Places